High-Value Customers: How to Find Them to Boost Revenue

 The above shows just how many parameters are taken into account to create a browser fingerprint.

-Browser hash generates an ID by looking at all browser fingerprint data points such as the user agent, operating system, windows, screen, font settings and more.
+Browser hashing generates an ID by looking at all browser fingerprint data points such as the user agent, operating system, windows, screen, font settings and more.

 A new ID is created with each browser session.

-The ID is created based on hardware data such as the HTML5 canvas, GPU, audio fingerprinting, whether it allows touch support, and more.
+The ID is created based on hardware data such as the device type, HTML5 canvas, whether it allows touch support, and more.

 As you can see, it’s always better to combine all three hashes in order to get a better picture of who your users are.
 Legacy fraud detection methods only looked at the cookie hash or user agent, but fraudsters are now too savvy to be caught that way.